Should I be ashamed?

 You heard right.
 I like-a da money.

 (This is the part where I’m supposed to say I want to spend lots more on charity.
-True, but that’s what everyone says to justify wanting money, and I’m not doing that.)
+Yes, and, that’s what everyone says to justify wanting money.
+I’m not doing that.)

 But not everyone’s money block is that they feel they’re above making some.

-There’s this panic that if you’re not about female empowerment or wiping out famine, then you’re the douche making videos with bored, borrowed models in front of borrowed Ferraris.
+There’s this panic that if you’re not about “female empowerment” (vague) or wiping out famine, then you’re the douche making videos with bored, borrowed models in front of borrowed Lambos.
 Like there’s no in-between.

 Everyone’s reading everyone else’s website copy and email copy, and thinking, “Hey gurl, you want to transform lives — in a big way” is what you have to say if you want to stand out and resonate.